Hypnotherapy – A New Hope

 (in English, French or Arabic)

 The therapist adjusts the session according to the patient, as the patient controls the session, not the therapist.
-The technique used is called PTR, which in French stands for ‘Psychothérapie du trauma réassociative’.
+Using a technique called PTR, taken from the french ‘Psychothérapie du trauma réassociative’.

 When to use PTR?

 The PTR hypnosis is useful for all kinds of traumas and other painful psychological experiences (accident, sexual abuse, mourning, aggression…) but it can also help heal many other psychological disorders like phobias, anxieties, fears, psychosomatic diseases, sexual problems, lack of self-confidence, children’s or adults’ nightmares, as well as stress at school among other things.
-It can also be used as a preparation to a surgery, childbirth or a competition.
+The technique is used to prepare a person for a surgery, childbirth or a competition.

 How PTR hypnotherapy works: